matter-labs/zksync/docs/architecture.md

 - zkSync smart contract: a Solidity smart contract deployed on the Ethereum blockchain, which manages users' balances and verifies the correctness of operations performed within zkSync network.
 - Prover application: a worker application that creates a proof for an executed block.
-Prover applications poll Server application for available jobs, and once there is a new block, server provides a witness (input data to generate a proof), and prover starts working.
-Once proof is generated, it is reported to the Server application, and Server publishes the proof to the smart contract.
-Prover application is considered an on-demand worker, thus it is OK to have many provers (if server load is high) or no provers at all (if there are no incoming transactions).
-Generating a proof is a very resource consuming work, thus machines that run a prover application must have a modern CPU and a lot of RAM.
+Prover applications poll Server application for available jobs, and once there is a new block, the server provides a witness (input data to generate proof), and the prover starts working.
+Once proof is generated, it is reported to the Server application, and the Server publishes the proof to the smart contract.
+Prover application is considered an on-demand worker, thus it is OK to have many provers (if the server load is high) or no provers at all (if there are no incoming transactions).
+Generating a proof is very resource-consuming work, thus machines that run a prover application must have a modern CPU and a lot of RAM.
 - Server application: a node running the zkSync network.
-It is capable of following things:
+It is capable of the following things:

-  - Monitoring the smart contract for the onchain operations (such as deposits).
+  - Monitoring the smart contract for the on-chain operations (such as deposits).
   - Accepting transactions.
   - Generating zkSync chain blocks.
   - Requesting proofs for executed blocks.